hetida/hetida-designer/docs/tips_and_tricks.md

 ## <a name="data-type-parsing"></a> Pandas objects in hetida workflows and components

-1. pd.DataFrame as return
-When returning a pandas.DataFrame duplicates in the index are not possible as a "ValueError" will occure stating "DataFrame index must be unique for orient='columns'.".
-Therefore, we recommend using the timeseries information as column and reset the index before returning the dataframe to avoid negative implications.
-(For pd.Series, the issue of having duplicates within the index is not relevant)
+### Handling of index during DataFrame serialisation

+When your workflow or component has a pandas.DataFrame as a DATAFRAME output and is run directly, serialization will assume that the index is unique.
+If this is not the case you will get a `ValueError` stating "DataFrame index must be unique for orient='columns'."

+Moreover it is not guaranteed that the index itself is included.
+In fact this depends on the handling of the sink / adapter to which this output is wired for execution.

+Therefore we recommend
+* to assume that all relevant information of ingoing DataFrames is in columns and not in the index.
+E.g. timestamps should be expected in an explicit "timestamp" column and not in the index.
+* to finally prepare a result DataFrame to contain all relevant information in explicit columns and not in the index.
+E.g. add the DateTimeIndex as explicit column "timestamp"
+* to reindex it with a unique index prior to outputting it finally.

+E.g. the last two steps can be achieved via

 ```python
 dataframe_to_return = dataframe.reset_index(
     names="new_time_column", drop=False, inplace=False
 )
 ```

-2. pd.Series as input
+**Notes**:
+* For pd.Series duplicate index entries are no issue since for them serialization is handled differently.
+* In-between operators of a workflow, DataFrame objects are transferred as they are, without intermediate serialization.
+So components working and expecting a index of a certain kind and form do make sense!

+### pd.Series names
+Adapters may provide pd.Series objects to SERIES inputs either with a name or without.

+You should ensure that your code works with both versions, to be independant of the adapter / source used with your workflow.

+Note that ax explicit "Name Series" component is available in the base component set.

-Some adapters may define a named or an unnamed series as input.
-Therefore, make sure that your code works with both versions.
-If you want to convert a pd.Series into a pd.DataFrame we recommend doing the following.
+E.g. if you want to convert a pd.Series into a one-columed pd.DataFrame we recommend doing the following:

 ```python
 dataframe = series.to_frame(name="new_column_name")
 ```